saif-ellafi/foundryvtt-minimal-ui/README.md

 ## Special Minimal UI Features

 ### Dynamic Mode (Default: OFF)
-Auto-Hides UI elements after Chat inactivity or when switching scenes.
+* Auto-Hides UI elements after Chat inactivity or when switching scenes.
-This allows making up space intelligently for you to save space during actual game without having to manually hide unwanted elements.
+Note: Since Foundry 0.8.x this feature will be no longer available

 ### Organized Minimize (Moved to its own module!
 Search for module: Window Controls)
 * Minimize Windows to a horizontal taskbar, also may include maximize and window pin button.